How many C-sections can women safely have?

 - Problems with the placenta.
-The more C-sections you've had, the greater the risk of developing problems with the placenta — such as when the placenta implants too deeply and firmly to the uterine wall (placenta accreta) or when the placenta partially or completely covers the opening of the cervix (placenta previa).
+The more C-sections you've had, the greater is your risk of developing problems with the placenta — such as the placenta implanting too deeply into the uterine wall (placenta accreta) or the placenta partially or completely covering the opening of the cervix (placenta previa).
 If you've had a prior C-section, your health care provider might recommend an ultrasound to determine the location of your placenta during subsequent pregnancies.

 See more Expert Answers

 - Berghella V. Repeat cesarean delivery. https://www.uptodate.com/contents/search.
 Accessed May 21, 2018.

 - Berghella V. Cesarean delivery: Postoperative issues. https://www.uptodate.com/contents/search.
 Accessed May 21, 2018.